Minimum interval takeoff

 A minimum interval takeoff (MITO) is a technique of the United States Air Force for scrambling all available bomber and tanker aircraft at twelve- and fifteen-second intervals, respectively.
 Before takeoff, the aircraft perform an elephant walk to the runway.
-It is designed to maximize the number of aircraft launched in the least amount of time possible before the base suffers a nuclear strike, which would obliterate all remaining aircraft.
+It is designed to maximize the number of aircraft launched in the least time possible before the base suffers a nuclear strike, which would obliterate all remaining aircraft.

 Although the practice is aimed to efficiently send aircraft off as quickly as possible, it does not come without risks.
 Sending aircraft into the wake turbulence of another aircraft at such close intervals could cause unpredictable aerodynamic behavior and loss of aircraft control.
 More than once, aircraft have crashed on takeoff after encountering such wake turbulence.

 Description

 The minimum interval takeoff was designed by the U.S. Air Force to get its bomber fleet in the air within fifteen minutes of an alert of an incoming missile attack, that being the time in which the bases would be obliterated.
 Although it had roots during World War II, the tactic came of age during the Cold War under the Strategic Air Command (SAC).